benstamour/webdev-portfolio/README.md

 [Sci-Fi Store Website](https://github.com/benstamour/starsprinter) (PHP, SQL, JavaScript)
 ------------------------------------------------------------------

 This repository includes the code for a responsive website for a fictional sci-fi store, made with HTML, CSS, JavaScript, PHP, SQL, and Bootstrap.
 This project involved me working a lot with PHP and building and querying relational databases using MySQL, and I worked on making the site unified and appealing as well as functional, where features include a search catalogue with pagination and sortable results, a login system, the ability for users to add items to a cart and "purchase" them, and the administrative ability to add and edit items to the catalogue.
+You can access the website **[here](https://bensta.epizy.com/starsprinter/)**.

 [Bomb Defusing Game](https://github.com/benstamour/cyberbomb) (React.js)
 -------------------------------------------------------------